-b.
-The Company is obligated to repay certain research and development grants received from the Government of Israel in the form of a royalty rate on future sales of products derived from the funded research and development activities (see also Note 2g).
-The aggregate amount of royalties to be paid is determined based on 100% of the total grants received for qualified projects plus interest based on LIBOR.
-The Company may be required to pay royalties based on previous years funding in periods after December 31, 2022, for the future sale of product that includes technology developed and funded with these research and development grants received to date.
+The Company is obligated to repay certain research and development grants received from the Government of Israel in the form of a royalty rate on future sales of products derived from the funded research and development activities.
+The aggregate amount of royalties to be paid is determined based on 100% of the total grants received for qualified projects plus interest.
+The Company may be required to pay royalties based on previous years funding in periods after December 31, 2023, for the future sale of product that includes technology developed and funded with these research and development grants received to date.

-As of December 31, 2022, the Company had received approximately \$14,300 (approximately \$15,500 including LIBOR) and repaid approximately \$10,000 in such grants.
+As of December 31, 2023, the Company had received approximately \$14,300 (approximately \$15,736 including interest) and repaid approximately \$10,275 in such grants.

-During the year 2022, the Company paid an amount of \$221, due in regards to previous years.
+During the years 2023 and 2022, the Company repaid amounts of \$73 and \$221, respectively.

-As of December 31, 2022, and 2021, the Company had a liability to pay royalties in the amount of approximately \$900 and \$818, respectively.
+As of December 31, 2023, and 2022, the Company had a liability to repay royalties in the amount of approximately \$1,062 and \$900, respectively.

-NOTE 13 - REDEEMABLE CONVERTIBLE PREFERRED STOCK:
+NOTE 12 - REDEEMABLE CONVERTIBLE PREFERRED STOCK: